Clinical Course Prerequisites:

-The Programs teach and utilize the Center for Disease Control Infection Control Guidelines. (www.cdc.gov/vaccines/adults/rec-vac/hcw.html) and therefore all Dental Health program students must fulfill the requirements of completing specified immunizations and titres.
+The Programs teach and utilize the Center for Disease Control Infection Control Guidelines. (www.cdc.gov/vaccines/adults/rec-vac/hcw.html) and therefore all Dental Health program students must fulfill the requirements of having a physical examination, and completing specified immunizations and titres.
 These immunizations and titres include the following: Hepatitis B vaccine series with titre indicating immunity*; varicella vaccine, history of the disease, or titre indicating immunity; tetanus within the past 10 years; current influenza vaccine each year enrolled in the clinical coursework; and a tuberculin skin test on an annual basis.

 *The CDC recommends repeating the Hepatitis B vaccine series and titre if the initial titre does not indicate immunity.
 If after a second series, the titre does not indicate immunity, the individual is considered a non-responder.
 Non-responders should be considered susceptible to Hepatitis B Virus and should be counseled by their own healthcare provider regarding the risks of working in the healthcare field as a non-responder.
 Being a non-responder does not preclude students from participating in the dental assisting program or profession, however, it is imperative that students be aware of their immune status to properly manage post exposure incidents.